Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 :ref:`/tutorials/next.rst`

-If you completed the tutorial you can see How-to section for more specific and complex workflows.
+If you completed the tutorial you can see the :ref:`/howtos/howtos.rst` section for more specific and complex workflows.

 .. toctree::